310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Midori frown %}
 Yeah, but it’s hard to tell what someone’s order is if they’re already the type to act weird…

-Like, for example, Morisawa-senpai’s been acting suspiciously ever since we arrived to Okinawa—
+Like, for example, Morisawa-senpai’s been acting suspiciously ever since we arrived in Okinawa—

-But I can’t tell if it’s ‘cause of his order, or if he’s just being his usual self.
+But I can’t tell if it’s because of his order, or if he’s just being his usual self.
 {% endbubble %}

 {% bubble Keito srsthinking %}